abolfazl6678/Marketing-Campaign-Analysis-with-EDA-and-Hypothesis-Testing/README.md

 2. **Exploratory Data Analysis (EDA)**
    - Histograms & boxplots to detect outliers.
    - Use IQR method to detect possible outlier data points
+   - Drop outliers from the dataset
    - Correlation heatmap to analyze relationships.
+   - Check normality distribution of the varaibles by histogram plot, Q-Q plots, skewness, excess kurtosis and Shapiro–Wilk test.

 3. **Hypothesis Testing**
    - Are older individuals less likely to prefer online shopping?